Geography and Climate for Agricultural Landscapes (Grades 6-8)

 temperate: a region or climate characterized by mild temperatures

-tropical: a climate that is non-arid and in which all twelve months have a mean temperature warmer than 18°C
+tropical: a non-arid climate in which all twelve months have mean temperatures warmer than 18° C

 - The 2017 Census of Agriculture reports that there are 2.04 million farms and ranches in the United States with an average size of 441 acres per farm.1